artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 7     |           +2 |          +87 |
 | 8     |           +4 |          +92 |

-Something went wrong with the second run without work sharing optimization.
+Something went wrong with the second run without the work-sharing optimization.
 Can you guess what it is?
 The answer is simple.
 The orphan left from the first run is still unmapping - stealing our CPUs.
-So the original solution finishes faster because it is more resistant against CPU contention.
+So the original solution finishes faster because it is more resistant to CPU contention.

 # Afterwords
-I hope you really enjoyed riding this really long road and learnt something new.
+I hope you enjoyed riding this long road and learned something new.
-As for me, I learnt a lot of tricks how to squeeze every drop of performance out of a Java program.
+As for me, I learned a lot of tricks on how to squeeze every drop of performance out of a Java program.
 And now it does not seem like a month is enough for this challenge.
 You can always do better.

 # Acknowledgements